-Matilda lingered a little longer, savoring the peaceful moment before making her way back to the quarters.
+Matilda lingered a little longer, she breathed in, filling her lungs with the scent of pine and damp earth in the crisp night air.
+She savored the peaceful moment before making her way back to the quarters.

 Some aristocrats, especially the wealthy businessmen and their pampered wives, were rumored to be nothing short of trouble in human form.

-And the Alpha's sister?
+And the Alpha's daughter?
 A hurricane in disguise.
 If you saw her coming from the front, the best course of action was to escape through the back.

 You would do everything you could to avoid her if you wanted to keep your peace and your life.